Environmental engineering science: Policy

 This covers in more detail ways the environment can be protected through political means.
 This is done by introducing students to qualitative and quantitative tools in classes such as economics, sociology, political science and energy and resources.

-Post graduation work
+Fields of work

 The multidisciplinary approach in Environmental Engineering Science gives the student expertise in technical fields related to their own personal interest.
 While some graduates choose to use this major to go to graduate school, students who choose to work often go into the fields of civil and environmental engineering, biotechnology, and research.
 However, the less technical math, programming and writing background gives the students opportunities to pursue IT work and technical writing.